Gingerbread Syrup

 To make this syrup using the sous vide method, you’ll need the following tools:

-Immersion Circulator: This is an electric device that is partially submerged in liquid to circulate it, heat it, and keep it at a stable temperature for precision cooking.
-I use the Instant Pot Accu Slim Immersion Circulator because it heats up the water quickly and is affordable.
+Immersion Circulator: This is an electric device that is partially submerged in liquid to circulate, heat, and keep the liquid at a stable temperature for precision cooking.
+I use the Instant Pot Accu Slim Immersion Circulator because it heats up the water quickly.

 Food Scale: This is used to precisely measure out the ingredients for the syrup.
-I use the GDEALER Food Scale because it gives me extremely accurate measurements and is compact, which makes it very easy to store.
+I use the GDEALER Food Scale because it offers extremely accurate measurements and is easy to store thanks to its compact size.

 Large Freezer Bag: This is used to hold the syrup ingredients when they are placed in the pot to cook.
-I use Ziploc Gallon Freezer Bags because they are made with a high quality material that can be reused.
+I use the Ziploc Gallon Freezer Bags because they’re made with a high quality material that can be reused.

 Clips: These are used to securely attach the bag to the side of the pot so the top doesn’t sink below the water level.
 I use Romeda 3 ½-Inch Spring Clamps because they are small, secure, and versatile.